Mikescher/extendedGitGraph/README.md

 Then you can repeatedly query the session to get the current stdout.
 For a (quick and dirty) written example see `example/index.php`.

+#### CSS, javascript and themes

+You need to include the supplied script.js and style.css (script.js only if you want to have the tooltip).
+Also you can change the theme by editing the style.css and uncommenting the theme definitions.

+There are a few predefined themes included:
+ - custom
+ - standard
+ - modern
+ - gray
+ - red
+ - blue
+ - purple
+ - orange
+ - halloween

 #### Contribute

 yes, please.